Staal gets 2 power-play goals, Carolina beats Dallas 5-1

 The Stars played their final home game, and their first of seven consecutive road games to end the regular season is Thursday night at Tampa Bay.
 Carolina plays its next five games at home, starting Thursday against Detroit.

+“We’ve got to forget about today and move on,” Robertson said.
+“We still have this big road trip, and a lot of hockey left.”

 Carolina started the second period on a power play, which was winding down when Svechnikov made a pass to Aho, whose one-timer from about 50 feet ricocheted hard off the glass and over the net into the crease behind goalie Anton Khudobin.
-Stall swatted the puck in the net for a 3-0 lead.
+Staal swatted the puck in the net for a 3-0 lead.

-Carolina goalie Alex Nedeljkovic had 27 saves.
+Hurricanes goalie Alex Nedeljkovic had 27 saves.
 Khudobin stopped 25 shots.

 Aho had an earlier power-play shot that bounced off Khudobin and right onto the stick of Staal in front for the first goal 7:08 into the game.
 Only 61 seconds later, Aho scored his team-best 21st goal this season.

-Staal had only two goals in his previous 10 games since a two-goal game April 6 versus Florida.
+Staal had two goals in his previous 10 games since a two-goal game April 6 versus Florida.
 He has 16 goals and 37 points, including the primary assist on Nino Niederreiter’s 18th goal in the third period.

+“Jordo, he just does what it does.
+He’s consistent,” Hurricanes coach Rod Brind’Amour said.
+“I can’t say enough good things about him.”

 ICE CHIPS